 Heather Bortfeld, Chair, is a Professor of Psychological Sciences at the University of California, Merced.
 Her research focuses on typical language development and language learning under adverse listening conditions.
 Since 2002, she has been employing near-infrared spectroscopy (NIRS) to assess the relation between speech processing and brain function in healthy human infants.
 Since 2007, together with a pediatric cochlear implant team based at Stanford Medical School, she has been applying NIRS to track changes in cortical hemodynamics in deaf children prior to and following cochlear implantation, and how that relates to their language outcomes.

-Adam Eggebrecht is an Instructor of Radiology in the Optical Radiology Laboratory at the Mallinckrodt Institute of Radiology at Washington University School of Medicine in St. Louis, Missouri, USA.
+Adam Eggebrecht is an Assistant Professor of Radiology in the Optical Radiology Laboratory at the Mallinckrodt Institute of Radiology at Washington University School of Medicine in St. Louis, Missouri, USA.
 His research is focused on developing diffuse optical tomography systems for basic research and clinical questions about human brain function.
 Adam is particularly interested in clinically relevant questions about brain development and how it is altered in autism as well as in brain plasticity and how it may be harnessed in recovery from a stroke in adult and pediatric populations.

 Yumie Ono is a Professor at School of Science and Technology, Meiji University, Japan.
 Her research interest is medical application of noninvasive functional brain imaging techniques of EEG, MEG, and fNIRS in diagnosis and rehabilitation.
 She is also conducting a research of diffuse correlation spectroscopy (DCS), a measurement of blood flow speed in the living tissue.